Very few things have changed my life for the better like my experiences in Bulgaria.

 I couldn’t have said that upon arrival the first time I visited.
 This little town of Tryavna was partially recreated to represent an earlier period of life in Bulgaria.
 And it was seriously cool.
 Part of that experience was the people I was with.
 Part of it was the incredible uniqueness of the town.
 I’ve never experienced anything like it.
 And it was all about leaving my comfort zone in a big way.

-If I had to guess, I would guess that I write and talk about the comfort zone about as much as anyone.
+If I had to guess, I would guess that I write and talk about the Comfort Zone (as well as the Familiar Zone) about as much as anyone.
 In a few weeks the definition of a comfort zone will change.
 But for the moment we stick with the comfortable definition…

 The Comfort Zone is a particularly misunderstood & important part of life.
 It’s time to look at your Comfort Zone and find out when you want to step outside.